 Why use Surfshark with BBC iPlayer?

 Surfshark offers a fast and reliable way to disguise your IP address and keep hackers from gaining access to your device or network.
-With more than 3,200 servers in 100+ countries, you’re able to surf and take advantage of watching unblocked, region-specific content on BBC iPlayer.
+With 3,200+ servers in 100 countries, you’re able to surf and take advantage of watching unblocked, region-specific content on BBC iPlayer.
 But that’s just one feature the VPN service provides for you to stay safe and have fun while you’re online.

-Surfshark’s platform also includes tools that prevent your data from being collected by hackers, such as:
+Surfshark’s platform also includes tools that prevent hackers from collecting your data, such as:

-1. No-logs policy: This means Surfshark never keeps any information about what you do and where you go on the internet.
+- No-logs policy: This means Surfshark never keeps any information about what you do or where you go on the internet.
 Ever.

-3. Tracker blocker: This makes it so that sites you visit are not harvesting your data to feed you more content you might favor.
+- Tracker blocker: This feature makes it so that sites you visit are not harvesting your data to feed you more content you might favor.

-4. Malware alerts: These stop any malicious activity and alert you that there might be malware on the site.
+- Malware alerts: Surfshark stops malicious activity and alerts you that there might be malware on the site.

-3. Data removal gets rid of information from websites that may harbor your personal data.
+Data removal gets rid of information from brokers that may harbor your personal data.
 Surfshark Incogni makes sure that companies and sites delete any details regarding your name, your address, or your preferences so that you don’t get hammered with their marketing wherever you roam.

 Having this level of protection while streaming on BBC iPlayer makes your viewing experience about engaging with content and not about hacking, tracking, or caching any personal data.
-It’s a comfort to know you’re watching without being watched.
 Surfshark gives you more options for exploration by revealing content across this and other streaming platforms that region-lock shows and movies in different countries.

 What to do if Surfshark doesn’t work with BBC iPlayer

-The biggest reason for this is the service is location-based and has tight geo-restrictions.
-This is why we emphasize putting a valid postal code congruent to the location of the server selected.
-Otherwise, the platform might recognize that your laptop or device is in a different location and will block the content you’re trying to watch.
+The biggest reason for this is that the service is location-based and has tight geo-restrictions, which is why we emphasize putting a valid postal code congruent to the location of the server selected.
+Otherwise, the platform might recognize that your laptop or device is in a different location and block the content you’re trying to watch.

 But sometimes that doesn’t work either, so to work around this, you may have to troubleshoot using the steps provided below.